FRM5640 – Pharmacoepidemiology Study Design and Manuscript Writing

 Formal prerequisite knowledge

-- FRM4040 – Social science methodology to be prepared for research in Social pharmacy
+- FRM4040 – Research Methodology for Projects in Social Pharmacy

 - concurrent enrollment in FRM4110 – Applied statistics for pharmacists or equivalent courses